danielgruber/Goma-CMS/README.md

 Goma CMS
 ========

-This is a Web Content Managment System, which allows you, to create fast and easy websites.
+This is a Web Content Managment System, which allows you to create fast and easy websites.

 At the moment we're developing version 2.0 of Goma, so please be patient.
 It's done, when it's done.